TheEmpty123/Unity3D_SurGame/README.md

 - **Crafting System**: Craft a variety of items, from basic tools to advanced equipment, to aid in your survival.
 - **AI Enemies**: Encounter and defend against AI-controlled enemies with varying levels of difficulty.
 - **Day-Night Cycle**: Adapt to the changing time of day, which impacts visibility and the behavior of wildlife and enemies.
-- **Immersive Graphics**: High-quality graphics and detailed environments enhance the immersive experience of the game.

 ### Technologies Used
 - **Unity3D**: The primary game engine used for development, offering powerful tools for 3D game creation.
 - **C#**: Programming language used for scripting game mechanics and functionality.
-- **Blender**: Utilized for creating 3D models and animations.
-- **Photoshop**: Used for creating textures and graphical assets.
 - **Visual Studio**: Integrated development environment (IDE) for coding and debugging.

 ### Installation Instructions